DaveParillo/intermediate-cpp/_sources/function-pointers/lambda.rst

 provides a means to define an anonymous function right at the location where it is invoked or passed as an argument to a function.

-It happens that often it is more convenient to write a very short function 'in line' where the function is used rather than:
+Often, it is more convenient to write a very short function 'in line' where the function is used rather than:

 #.
 Write a separate function with a name